The child or teenager is ill or one or their parent is ill and they need academic support.

-After the first classes have taken place and with the family’s permission, the Director contacts the student’s school to coordinate the programme with the student’s regular teachers.
+If necessary, after the first few lessons, and with the family’s permission, the Association contacts the student’s school to coordinate support as effectively as possible.

 The student gets back on track.

-When the Centre d’Appui Scolaire’s support ends, a final meeting is convened with the family and the student.
-This is an opportunity to take stock of the tuition provided and to assess whether the goals set at the beginning were achieved.
-The students are then asked to fill in a feedback form.
+When the support provided by the Centre d’Appui Scolaire comes to an end, a final discussion is organised with the student and their family.
+This is an opportunity to take stock of the tuition provided and to assess whether the goals set at the beginning have been achieved.

 « uition starts very quickly.
 Exchanges about the problem, the goals and the school programme of our patients help us integrate the tuition programme into the therapy in a meaningful way.»